Tony Trigilio: Career

 Trigilio has earned acclaim for his inventive work with popular culture, autobiography, and poetic form—most notably in his multivolume epic poem, The Complete Dark Shadows (of My Childhood).
 For this ongoing project begun in 2011, Trigilio is re-watching every episode of the 1960s gothic soap opera, Dark Shadows, which he saw every afternoon with his mother when he was a small child.
 He writes one sentence in response to each Dark Shadows episode, then shapes these sentences into poetry, prose, and hybrid forms, using each sentence as a conduit for autobiographical explorations.
 Maggie Millner has praised the project as Trigilio's “effort to face his demons, compose his memoirs, and keep alive the memory of his mother—all the while combining elements of kitsch, ekphrasis, and new formalism.”
 Joe Milazzo commends the project as a contemporary example of the Italian concept of sprezzatura, first coined in 1528 by Baldassare Castiglione in The Book of the Courtier and defined by Milazzo as the “nonchalant performance of virtuosity.”
 The fourth volume in the series, The Punishment Book, was published by BlazeVOX in 2024.

 With Arielle Greenberg and David Trinidad, he co-founded the poetry magazine Court Green in 2004.
 From 2004 to 2015, Court Green was published in conjunction with Columbia College, and twelve issues of the magazine appeared during that time.
 In 2017, Trigilio and Trinidad revived Court Green as an independent online poetry journal.
 Aaron Smith joined Court Green as a co-editor in 2020.

 Trigilio also has published a wide range of literary criticism and scholarship.
 He is the author of Allen Ginsberg's Buddhist Poetics (Southern Illinois University Press, 2012 [paperback]; 2007 [cloth]) and “Strange Prophecies Anew”: Rereading Apocalypse in Blake, H.D., and Ginsberg (Fairleigh Dickinson University Press, 2000).
 In 2014, he edited a posthumous collection of Elise Cowen’s work, Elise Cowen: Poems and Fragments (Ahsahta Press, 2014).
 The book fell out of print in 2020 when Ahsahta Press folded, a victim of budget cuts at its home institution, Boise State University.
-A new edition of Elise Cowen: Poems and Fragments is expected from BlazeVOX [books] in 2026.
+A new edition of Elise Cowen: Poems and Fragments was published by BlazeVOX [books] in 2025.